TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/SSHKeyWindows.rst

 * Click ``Next``.
 If you get an error the program could not be found, delete the argument with your private key file and continue without an argument
 * Name your new shortcut and click ``Finish``
-* If you had to delete your private key file, check the properties of the newly created shortcut and add your private key again if it's not already there
+* If you had to delete the argument because of an error message (see above), check the properties of the newly created shortcut and add your private key as argument again if it's not already there

 Pageant will run as background task, place a nice little icon into your tray icons and start automatically after your login.